Joe Scarborough: Feud with Donald Trump

-Trump has also alluded to an incident from Scarborough's time in Congress.
-On July 20, 2001, while Scarborough was in Washington, D.C., one of his aides was found dead on the floor of his congressional office in Fort Walton Beach, Florida.
+Trump has also aired "wild allegations and fact-free innuendo" stemming from an incident from Scarborough's time in Congress.
+On July 20, 2001, while Scarborough was in Washington, D.C., one of his aides, 28 years old, Lori Bolterstein Klausutis, was found dead on the floor of his congressional office in Fort Walton Beach, Florida.
 An autopsy determined that an undiagnosed heart-valve irregularity had caused the 28-year-old to lose consciousness, fall, and hit her head on the edge of a desk the day before.
-Speculation developed about the death, often connecting it with Scarborough's resignation from Congress, announced in May.
-The idea that Scarborough was involved in the death was promoted by publisher Markos Moulitsas and by filmmaker Michael Moore, who registered the domain name JoeScarboroughKilledHisIntern.com.
-Since 2017, Trump has resurrected the idea and has called for another investigation.
+Media trafficked in speculation about the death, often connecting it with Scarborough's resignation from Congress, announced in May.
+The claim that Scarborough was involved in the death was promoted by publisher Markos Moulitsas.
+Since 2017, Trump has resurrected the debunked rumor and has called for another investigation.
+The Wall Street Journal, New York Post, and Washington Examiner have condemned Trump's remarks.
 "It's remarkable that we have a president who is trying to have someone prosecute the person he considers to be his chief critic in the media," Scarborough responded in 2020.
 "That's what Putin does.
 That's what Orban does.
 That's what autocrats have been doing for centuries."
+In May 2020, the aide's widower wrote a letter to Twitter's chief executive Jack Dorsey begging him to delete Trump's tweets saying "President Trump on Tuesday tweeted to his nearly 80 million followers alluding to the repeatedly debunked falsehood that my wife was murdered by her boss, former U.S. Rep. Joe Scarborough.
+The son of the president followed and more directly attacked my wife by tweeting to his followers as the means of spreading this vicious lie."
+Kara Swisher followed up with an op-ed in The New York Times on May 26, 2020, calling on Twitter to hold Trump to the company's rules.
+That same day, Twitter began fact-checking Trump's posts and applying warnings to his tweets when they made misleading claims about mail-in voting.

+In November 2024, following the 2024 United States presidential election, Mika and Joe met with Donald Trump at Mar-a-Lago.

+Public opinions

 In August 2019, Scarborough drew criticism after posting conspiracy-driven tweets about the death of Jeffrey Epstein, an American financier multimillionaire and convicted sex offender.
 Scarborough tweeted: "A guy who had information that would have destroyed rich and powerful men's lives ends up dead in his jail cell.
-How predictably...Russian."
+How predictably...
+Russian."

 In January 2021, Scarborough excoriated the Capitol Hill Police for having enabled the attack at the U.S. Capitol by Donald Trump supporters.
 He claimed a double standard that had the perpetrators been either black or Muslim, they likely would have been dealt with more harshly.